nathan-contino/nathan-contino.github.io/_posts/blog/2023-08-06-gb-bike-tour-2.md

 We saw a weird building.

+{% include figure.html url="2023_08_06/pns.png" description="interpretation of this photo is left as an exercise for the reader" %}

 We stumbled upon a very cute farmers market, and picked up a collection of savory pies (haggis, steak, curry chicken, and mushroom) to keep us fueled on the route.

 {% include figure.html url="2023_08_06/1.png" description="farmer's market hand pies" %}